Chanticleer to perform at Carthage April 22

 People are also reading…

+Named for the “clear-singing” rooster in Geoffrey Chaucer’s “Canterbury Tales,” Chanticleer was founded in 1978 by tenor Louis A. Botto, who sang in the ensemble until 1989 and served as artistic director until his death in 1997.

+Chanticleer became known first for its interpretations of Renaissance music, and was later a pioneer in the revival of the South American baroque, recording several award-winning titles in that repertoire.
+Chanticleer was named Ensemble of the Year by Musical America in 2008 and inducted into the American Classical Music Hall of Fame the same year.

-Chanticleer has commissioned over 70 composers who have written over 90 pieces premiered by the group.
-Its education program was recognized in 2010 with the Chorus America Education and Outreach Award, and serves over 5,000 students every year in a sequence of programs supervised by a full-time education director.
+Chanticleer has commissioned more than 70 composers who have written more than 90 pieces premiered by the group.
+Its education program was recognized in 2010 with the Chorus America Education and Outreach Award and serves some 5,000 students every year in a sequence of programs supervised by a full-time education director.

+Tickets are $25 for adults, $20 for seniors (age 55 and older) and $15 for students.
+To purchase tickets, log on at carthage.edu/tickets or call the Fine Arts Box Office at 262-551-6661 from noon to 5 p.m.
+Tuesday through Friday.
+Note: Carthage students, faculty and staff receive free tickets for this event.

 In this Series